West Virginia Car Seat Laws 2024: Protect Your Child Now!

 In 2012, another car seat law was passed requiring children under the age of eight to be secured in a child safety seat or booster seat.
 This new requirement replaced the previous requirement that only applied up until age six.

-However, even more recent changes are coming soon: starting on July 1st, 2024, all children under the age of seven will be required to be secured in a child safety seat or booster seat.
 This change is being made because studies show that children between ages four and seven who use booster seats are 59% less likely to be injured in a car accident than those who only use seat belts.

 West Virginia Rear-Facing Car Seat Law and Federal Guidelines